The latest FFS Members Cup fixtures and results

-Our second Premium Members cup competition of 2021/22 is running every week from now until the end of the season, with round five taking place in Gameweek 35.
+Our second Premium Members cup competition of 2021/22 is running every week from now until the end of the season, with the quarter-finals set to take place in Gameweek 36.

 A total of £300-worth of prizes is on offer in this tournament, with a full breakdown towards the bottom of this article.